cjcon90/hot-dogz/README.md

 - If user is logged in
 	- Form has read-only, pre-filled username/email fields for current user
 	- Has fillable message form
-- All messages sent from contact form send message to hotdogzapp@gmail.com
+- All messages sent from contact form send messages to my own email

 ### User Pages